If you’re visiting Universal Studios Japan (or USJ for short) for the first time, or even second time, this guide has everything you need to know.

 Where to Buy Studio Pass Tickets?

 1. Lawson or park’s entrance gates (Not Recommended).
 Why?
-Read my article here.
+Read the pros and cons here.

 2. Official USJ Travel Agency Partners (Recommended).
 For visitors overseas, I highly recommend booking your tickets online through official travel partners of USJ such as Klook and Voyagin.
 You will get a flexible ticket that is valid for use within 3-6 months from the date of your purchase.